 Figure 7.
 BlobToolKit cumulative sequence plot.
 The grey line represents the cumulative length for the total number of scaffolds.
-The colored lines represent the cumulative length of each taxonomic assignment by a blast search against the nt database.
+The colored lines represent the cumulative length of each taxonomic assignment using the bestsum taxrule by a blast search against the nt database.